Tapioca

-Tapioca (/ˌtæpiˈoʊkə/; [tapiˈɔkɐ]) is a starch extracted from the storage roots of the cassava plant (Manihot esculenta, also known as manioc), a species native to the North and Northeast regions of Brazil, but whose use is now spread throughout South America.
+Tapioca (/ˌtæpiˈoʊkə/; [tapiˈɔkɐ]) is a starch extracted from the tubers of the cassava plant (Manihot esculenta, also known as manioc), a species native to the North and Northeast regions of Brazil, but which is now found in West Africa, Southeast Asia, and elsewhere.
 It is a perennial shrub adapted to the hot conditions of tropical lowlands.
 Cassava copes better with poor soils than many other food plants.

 Tapioca is a staple food for millions of people in tropical countries.
-It provides only carbohydrate food value, and is low in protein, vitamins and minerals.
+It provides only carbohydrate food value, and is low in protein, vitamins, and minerals.
 In other countries, it is used as a thickening agent in various manufactured foods.

-Etymology and origin
+Etymology

 Tapioca is derived from the word tipi'óka, its name in the Tupi language spoken by natives when the Portuguese first arrived in the Northeast Region of Brazil around 1500.
 This Tupi word is translated as 'sediment' or 'coagulant' and refers to the curd-like starch sediment that is obtained in the extraction process.

 Production

+Establishment

+The cassava plant is easily established by cutting, according to the NRCS "Propagate cassava by planting segments of the stem.
+Cut stems into 9-30 cm lengths; be sure to include at least one node.
+Segments can be buried vertically with 8-15 cm in the ground.
+The selection of healthy, pest-free cuttings is essential.
+Stem cuttings are sometimes referred to as 'stakes'.
+In areas where freezing temperatures are possible, plant cuttings as soon as the danger of frost has past.
+Cuttings can be planted by hand or by planting machines.
+Hand planting is done in one of three ways: vertical, flat below the soil surface or tilted.
+Under low rainfall conditions, vertical planting may result in the desiccation of the cuttings, while in areas of higher rainfall; flat-planted cuttings may rot.
+In general, flat planting 5-10 cm below the soil surface is recommended in dry climates and when mechanical planting is used.
+Germination seems to be higher; tubers tend to originate from a great number of points and grow closer to the surface of the soil, making better use of fertilizers applied on the surface and also making harvesting easier."

+The cassava plant can also be established from seed, although this is not advised as seed germination rate is usually less than 50 percent.
+Because of this, seedlings are normally only used for breeding.